klavinslab/coral/README.md

 Coral: Core tools for synthetic DNA design.
 Read the documentation at http://coral.readthedocs.org.

+Coral is a Python library for encoding the process of designing synthetic DNA constructs.
+Coral mirrors the traditional design steps used in GUI-based sequence design (ApE, j5, Benchling, etc.) as operations on data structures, enables iterative design through analysis modules, and connects seamlessly to outside libraries.
+Through the use of Coral, you can translate your DNA design processes into concise, executable, and reusable scripts.

 Coral encodes synthetic DNA design rules into its core sequence data types (`DNA`, `RNA`, and `Peptide`), enabling concise, dependable methods for automated DNA design.

 Coral works with PyPy so long as a PyPy-compatible numpy is installed.